janekx21/bachelor-thesis/chapters/ba.typ

 entries that overlap the changed positions and then generating and inserting new information in these positions (prune and extend).
 If the number of changes exceeds a threshold value, IRI map and diagnostics are completely removed and regenerated.
-I don't know if this is really necessary.
 You can find an example in @did_change_example.

 ```rust
 // inside impl LanguageServer